JakobLundin/LogicConnections/README.md

 WIP
 A program made to simulate logic gates.
-The plan is to keep abstracting upwards to eventually be able to simulate a (extremely slow) computer.
+The plan is to keep abstracting upwards to eventually be able to simulate an (extremely slow) computer.